surfman-k/100DaysOfMLCode/README.md

 Day 2: More refresher on Python.
 Continuing with Kaggle Learn.
 Yesterday was a good reminder of Python syntax.
 Today I plan on finishing all Python basics and move onto the real ML tomorrow!

 Day 3: Jumping on the Machine Learning track on Kaggle Learn!
 Built a simple model with Pandas!

+Day 4: Building a model using pandas and scikit-learn to predict the value of new houses as they enter a given market.